An introduction to Lorenzen's "Algebraic and logistic investigations on free lattices" (1951): The 1945 manuscript.

 \foreignlanguage{german}{Bernays} is able to appreciate its content on the spot and replies with detailed comments to Scholz on 24 April 1946 (carbon copy, Hs.~975:4112).
-On 17 April 1946, \foreignlanguage{german}{Lorenzen} writes directly to Bernays (Hs.~975:2947); he gets an answer on 22 May 1946 with the following appreciation.
+On 17 April 1946, \foreignlanguage{german}{Lorenzen} writes directly to Bernays (Hs.~975:\allowbreak2947); he gets an answer on 22 May 1946 with the following appreciation.

-\begin{quotation} It seems to me that your argumentation accomplishes in effect the desired and that thereby at the same time also a new, methodically more transparent proof of consistency for the number-theoretic formalism, as well as for \foreignlanguage{german}{Gentzen}'s subformula theorem\footnote{In the letter of 24 April 1946, Bernays writes more precisely to Scholz ``that one also gets a proof for the main theorem of \foreignlanguage{german}{Gentzen}'s `Investigations into logical deduction' out of it, if on the one hand one omits the higher axioms~[(1b,\,c,\,d) in \citealp{lorenzen17}, page~ 15] in the deductive calculus, on the other hand one retains from the rules of the inductive calculus (for determining the concept of theorem) only~[[2], [3a--d] in \citealp{lorenzen17}, page~ 18], while one takes also the formula pairs~[$c\IMP c$] as initial theorems for this calculus.''\deutschmark}\deutschtext{"`dass man aus ihm auch einen Beweis für den Hauptsatz von Gentzen's ,Untersuchungen über das logische Schliessen` erhält, indem man einerseits beim deduktiven Kalkul die höheren Axiome~1.)\,b),\,c),\,d) weglässt, andererseits von den Regeln des induktiven Kalkuls (zur Bestimmung des Satzbegriffes) nur 2)\,a)--d) beibehält, während man als Ausgangssätze auch für diesen Kalkul die Formelpaare~$\mathfrak c\subset\mathfrak c$ nimmt."'} is provided.
+\begin{quotation} It seems to me that your argumentation accomplishes in effect the desired and that thereby at the same time also a new, methodically more transparent proof of freedom from contradiction for the number-theoretic formalism, as well as for \foreignlanguage{german}{Gentzen}'s subformula theorem\footnote{In the letter of 24 April 1946, Bernays writes more precisely to Scholz `that one also gets a proof for the main theorem of \foreignlanguage{german}{Gentzen}'s ``Investigations into logical deduction'' out of it, if on the one hand one omits the higher axioms~[(1b,\,c,\,d) on p.~ 95] in the deductive calculus, on the other hand one retains from the rules of the inductive calculus (for determining the concept of theorem) only~[[2], [3a--d] on p.~ 98], while one takes also the formula pairs~[$c\IMP c$] as starting theorems for this calculus.'\deutschmark}\deutschtext{`dass man aus ihm auch einen Beweis für den Hauptsatz von Gentzen's ``Untersuchungen über das logische Schliessen'' erhält, indem man einerseits beim deduktiven Kalkul die höheren Axiome~1.)\,b),\,c),\,d) weglässt, andererseits von den Regeln des induktiven Kalkuls (zur Bestimmung des Satzbegriffes) nur 2)\,a)--d) beibehält, während man als Ausgangssätze auch für diesen Kalkul die Formelpaare~$\mathfrak c\subset\mathfrak c$ nimmt.'} is provided.